Cindy597/msan622/final-project/README.md

 * Evaluation:
-  The lie factor of this plot is also 1 since there is no misrepresentation and the distribution and shape of box is just based on the accurate rating vales by x variable; The data-density is relative high (the density can be increased or decreased by using different `fill by` variable, which will be described  in the interactivity part);
+  The lie factor of this plot is also 1 since there is no misrepresentation and the distribution and shape of box is just based on the accurate rating values by x variable; The data-density is relative high (the density can be increased or decreased by using different `fill by` variable, which will be described  in the interactivity part);
   I deleted the original legend since it makes the data-ink a little bit low, and instead I created grey label on the top of the plot to distinguish different categories of `fill by` variable.
 I think the data-ink ratio is good for this plot after